TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 5/Proverbs 5.20.md

 ---

-For why shouldest thou, my son, be ravished with a strange woman, And embrace the bosom of a foreigner?
+For why should you, my son, be captivated with an adulteress?
+Why embrace the bosom of another?